One of AUB’s BA (Hons) Commercial Photography lecturers has had some of his work acquired by the National Portrait Gallery.

 “The moments I shared with Amy including the talks and her humming and singing to me while I photographed her…. will stay with me forever.”

-Ram will also be taking part in a panel discussion at the gallery titled In Conversation: The Unseen Amy Winehouse on December 7.
+As part of the exhibition, Ram also took part in a panel discussion at the gallery titled In Conversation: The Unseen Amy Winehouse on December 7.

-Together with fellow photographer Charles Moriarty, the pair will talk to writer and music journalist Sylvia Patterson about their experiences of photographing the late singer.
+Together with fellow photographer Charles Moriarty, the pair talked to writer and music journalist Sylvia Patterson about their experiences of photographing the late singer.

 Speaking to AUB previously about his time with Amy, Ram said: “I worked with Amy Winehouse, a year after her Frank album was released – she was incredible.
 The shoot was for The Guardian.